Oregon Timber Transport Operators records, circa 1951-1957

 Historical NoteReturn to Top

-The Oregon Timber Transport Operators (OTTO) was formed in February 1951 as a non-profit educational organization to address public concerns about the safety of logging trucks on the state's highways after bad press about fatal accidents and unsafe drivers threatened to bring punitive measures from the Oregon Legislature.
-Purposes included research into truck operation, maintenance and safety, promotion of safe and courteous practices by drivers of logging and lumber products trucks, and consultation with state and federal agencies on the problems of transporting logs and lumber products on public highways.
-OTTO was led by an elected board of governors and established three classes of members: 1) active—truck owners, 2) driver, and 3) associate.
-The group opened an office in Portland, established service districts, and hired a safety engineer, Jack L. Curtis, and secretary, Kay M. Hill.
-When OTTO found it difficult to get the needed financial support, major logging and lumber industry organizataions supported an effort to establish Forest Products Industry memberships based on production, while keeping driver memberships more modest.
-By 1953, the organization had a business manager, as well as safety engineer, and was conducting district safety meetings to promote driver training and equipment inspection.
-In 1957, it appears that operation of OTTO was turned over to the Willamette Valley Logging Conference.
+The Oregon Timber Transport Operators (OTTO) was formed in February 1951 as a non-profit educational organization to address public concerns about the safety of logging trucks on the state's highways after news coverage about fatal accidents and unsafe drivers threatened to bring punitive measures from the Oregon Legislature.
+The organization's purposes included research into truck operation, maintenance and safety; promotion of safe and courteous practices by drivers of logging and lumber products trucks; and consultation with state and federal agencies on the problems of transporting logs and lumber products on public highways.
+OTTO was led by an elected board of governors and had three membership classes: active (truck owners), drivers, and associates.
+The group opened an office in Portland, established service districts, and hired a safety engineer, Jack L. Curtis, and a secretary, Kay M. Hill.
+When OTTO found it difficult to obtain needed financial support, major logging and lumber industry organizations supported an effort to establish Forest Products Industry memberships based on production, while keeping driver memberships more modest.
+By 1953, the organization was conducting district safety meetings to promote driver training, as well as equipment inspections.
+It appears that operation of OTTO was turned over to the Willamette Valley Logging Conference in 1957.

 Content DescriptionReturn to Top

 Records of the Oregon Timber Transport Operators document its formation in 1951 and operation through 1957.
-They include bylaws and policies, newsletters, membership records, correspondence, press releases and newspaper clippings, a speech, and ephemera.
-The records are not comprehensive but appear to have been assembled by Edward H. Crosby, manager of the Columbia Basin Loggers, Portland, Oregon, who took a leadership role in OTTO's organization and operation.
+The records include bylaws and policies, newsletters, membership records, correspondence, press releases and newspaper clippings, a speech, and ephemera.
+The records are not comprehensive but appear to have been assembled by Edward H. Crosby, manager of the Columbia Basin Loggers in Portland, Oregon, who took a leadership role in OTTO's organization and operations.

 Use of the CollectionReturn to Top